mabiesen/danny_tutorial_webscraping/README.md

 ```python
 print('Hello Jenny baby!
 How you doin?')
 ```
+^^print is a function! a built in function

 But lets say later the name changes, because I am saying hi to someone else! maybe hundreds of people! we could just rewrite the statement above with someone elses name, but there is a cleaner way to code this:
 ```python